kjergens/SecretDecoder/README.md

 <h2>Skills</h2>
 Strings, Regular Expressions

+<h2>Getting Started</h2>

+1. Git clone the starter code: https://github.com/daltonschool/SecretDecoder.git (Eclipse > Import... > Git > Project from Git > Clone URI)

+2. Expand the project to see all the files it includes (6 svg images, 1 pdf, 1 text file, and 2 .java files)

 <h2>Summary</h2>
 You will write two Java programs: one to decode secret messages and one to decode secret images.
 Hint: Use the <a href="RegularExpressions.pdf">Regular Expressions cheat sheet</a>.